Learning the Basis: A Kolmogorov-Arnold Network Approach Embedding Green's Function Priors: Proposed PhyKAN Framework

 \subsection{Neural Network Architecture}

-The \textbf{local branch} learns edge-wise basis representations by treating each RWG basis function as a node consistent with MoM, where an RWG basis is defined on the shared edge of two triangular faces.
-The input is a set of $M$ edge-nodes, each described by a geometric feature vector $\mathbf{g}_m \in \mathbb{R}^d$ encoding local geometry, where $d$ is the dimension of the feature vector that encodes local geometric information.
-As shown in Fig.~\ref{fig_2}(a), this descriptor is then mapped through a KAN block to produce a latent feature vector, as follows:
+The \textbf{local branch} learns edge-wise basis representations by treating each RWG basis function as a node, consistent with the MoM formulation in which each RWG function is defined on the shared edge of two triangular faces.
+The input is a set of $M$ edge-nodes, each described by a geometric feature vector $\mathbf{g}_m \in \mathbb{R}^d$ where the dimension $d$ of the feature vector includes edge length, adjacent-face normals, and relative edge orientation.
+As illustrated in Fig.~\ref{fig_2}(a), the geometric descriptor is passed through a three-layer KAN encoder.
+Each KAN layer performs a nonlinear lifting of $\mathbf{g}_m$ through spline-based learnable activations:

 where $\mathbf{h}^{(l)}_m \in \mathbb{R}^D$ denotes the $l$-th layer embedding.
-As shown in Fig.~\ref{fig_2}(b)), each KAN layer uses spline-based learnable activations (with optional $B$-spline or Fourier kernels) to enable adaptive basis shaping.
-The outputs of the three layers are fused to form the complete latent representation of each edge embedding $\mathbf{h}_m$, which serves as the learned local counterpart of the conventional RWG basis.
+Each layer contains learnable linear projections and kernel activations (B-spline, rational, or Fourier), enabling the basis to adapt its local functional shape.

+To obtain a stable and expressive embedding, the three KAN outputs are fused via a residual linear aggregator:

+where ${\eta}_l$ are learnable per-layer weighting vectors that fuse multi-level KAN features into the final geometry-adaptive edge embedding.